edgelesssys/constellation/docs/versioned_docs/version-2.0/intro.md

 ## Next steps

 You can learn more about the concept of Confidential Kubernetes, features, security benefits, and performance of Constellation in the *Basics* section.
-To jump right into the action head to *Getting Started*.
+To jump right into the action head to *Getting started*.